Particular/docs.particular.net/transports/upgrades/rabbitmq-6to7.md

 ## Configuring RabbitMQ Transport

-To use Azure Service Bus Transport for NServiceBus, create a new instance `AzureServiceBusTransport` and pass it to `EndpointConfiguration.UseTransport`.
+To use the RabbitMQ transport for NServiceBus, create a new instance of the `RabbitMQTransport` and pass it to `EndpointConfiguration.UseTransport`.

 Instead of